-- The first step was review and synthesize existing methodologies for the assessment of road infrastructure safety and to understand the needs and limitations of Member States regarding the assessment of road infrastructure safety. - To meet those objectives, an extensive review of the literature (reports, guidelines, scientific papers, etc.) was conducted while a questionnaire survey was designed and disseminated to all Member States and relevant stakeholders. - These analyses set the ground for developing a Network-Wide Assessment (NWA) methodology for motorways and primary roads.
+- Review and synthesis of existing methodologies for the assessment of road infrastructure safety. - Understand the needs and limitations of Member States regarding the road safety assessment. - a questionnaire survey was designed and disseminated to all Member States and relevant stakeholders. - These analyses set the ground for developing a Network-Wide Assessment (NWA) methodology for motorways and primary roads.